boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 ......................

 The :guilabel:`GeoGig navigator` panel is the plugin's primary tool to interact with the GeoGig repositories.
-If :guilabel:`GeoGig navigator` panel is not visible, you can open it from the menus clicking :menuselection:`Plugins --> Geogig --> GeoGig Navigator`.
+If the :guilabel:`GeoGig navigator` panel is not visible, you can open it from the menu by clicking :menuselection:`Plugins --> Geogig --> GeoGig Navigator`.

 .. figure:: img/navigator.png